-SAGE revitalizes agricultural places near cities where farming
+SAGE revitalizes agricultural places near cities and

 Through our two linked programs – Urban-Edge Agricultural Revitalization and Urban-Rural Connections – SAGE works to revitalize agricultural places that sustain, contain and define cities and to connect urban and rural communities for their mutual benefit.

 - Cultivate urban-edge places that model sustainable agriculture integrated with resilient communities

 - Broaden the community of supporters for urban-edge farming